mab776/golfScreenBlocker/README.md

      If you would like to extend, please add time to your booking via the le birdie app.
      Thanks for playing!"
   (the message will be french and english)
-- after 20sec of the default message, the message fade-out and a padlock is displayed the padlock will bounce around to save the projector lamp.
+- after 20sec of the default message, the message fade-out and a padlock is displayed.
+  The padlock will bounce around to save the projector lamp.
 - If there is another event (back-to-back booking) immediately following, at the exact time of the event end, we display the screen blocker for 20 seconds with this message (backtoback message):